aditi-rupvate/Opthabot/README.md

 App link: https://my-chatbot-project-uh7vkxnrnuneiswhm3n8wu.streamlit.app/

-Made in UK as part of my MSc Dissertation in Aug 2025
+Made in UK as part of my MSc Data Science Dissertation in Aug 2025 for University of Birmingham.

 If trying to run now :